schalkventer/todo-app-spa/README.md

 ## Backlog
 - Add more inputs to form (complete)
-- Edit tasks
+- Edit tasks (complete)
-- Sort tasks by due time
+- Sort tasks alphabetically
 - Save tasks in their expected states and order even after the browser has been closed
 - Add local storage
 - Add tasks completed counter